View Rita Smith's Obituary on TheDay.com and share memories

 |

+Rita worked for 30 years as an operator for S.N.E.T. and was a member of the Pioneer Club.
+She was a devout Roman Catholic, and a communicant of St. Patrick's Cathedral.
+She was a devoted and loving wife, mother and grandmother.
+Her family was the center of her life; she was always preparing meals on holidays and enjoying special events for her grandchildren.

+She is survived by a daughter and son in-law, Abbie and John Malia of Waterford; a son, Charles T. Smith Jr. of Norwich; three grandchildren, Matthew, Michael and Margaret Malia; a brother and sister-in-law, Raymond and Gloria Brosofske of Norwich; and a sister-in-law Elizabeth Cook.
+She was predeceased by her sister Lorraine Chapman.

 Her family will receive relatives and friends from 4 to 6 p.m.
-Monday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+Monday, Jan.
+20, at the Impellitteri-Malia Funeral Home, 84 Montauk Avenue, New London.
 Family and friends may gather for a Mass of Christian Burial at 10 a.m.
-Tuesday, in St. Patrick's Cathedral in Norwich.
-Interment will follow in, St. Joseph Cemetery.
+Tuesday, Jan.
+21, in St. Patrick's Cathedral, Norwich.
+Interment will follow in St. Joseph Cemetery.
+In lieu of flowers, donations may be made in her memory to St. Patrick's Building Fund, 213 Broadway, Norwich, CT 06360.